 I always recommend working with an accountant.
 It removes all the burden of working out what you’re meant to be filing and when, and an accountant will be able to guide you as to what expenses you can and can’t claim.

 The most important thing is to always keep good record keeping.
 This doesn’t have to be difficult and in fact, there are several tools and apps that help you with this.
 It can be as easy as to take pictures of your invoices, scan or email all your receipts to yourself.
 This will help you at the end of the year when you’ll have everything you need ready to fill out your tax return or just send a spreadsheet to your accountant.

 After having set up an offshore company you should also hold an offshore bank account.
 An offshore bank account is a bank account that is located in a different jurisdiction to the one you are currently living in.

 When you have an international business it is best to hold foreign currencies in offshore banks and profit from better currency exchange rates than a conventional bank account would offer.

 Offshore bank accounts are a trustworthy tool that protects your savings and allows you to diversify your savings in solid international banks that have sufficient equity and capital reserves to face a financial crisis.

-Further, offshore bank accounts open doors to investment opportunities not available in your country, higher deposit interest rates, avoidance of capital controls and gives high-risk merchants the possibility to open merchant accounts, such as those involved in cryptocurrencies, gambling, pornography or pharma products.
+Further, offshore bank accounts open doors to investment opportunities not available in your country, higher deposit interest rates, avoidance of capital controls, and give high-risk merchants the possibility to open merchant accounts, such as those involved in cryptocurrencies, gambling, pornography, or pharma products.